JackScottAU/Amethyst/Docs/Notes.md

 - Make device tree support resources.
 - Sort out the mess that is the PCI IDE driver (turn things into functions and DEFINEs)
 - Split the IDE driver into three parts: PCI detection for two channels, then management of a channel and it's two drives, and then disk block access
-- Make the text console work with colours when scrolling
+- Make the text console work with colours when scrolling (and faster)
+- Fix detection in ATA driver.
+- Rename QEMU VGA driver to something more generic and make the files nicer.
+- Refactor "vga_framebuffer" into canvas

 #### Driver Priorities